risingnote/spdz-voting-gui/docs/design.md

   calculate top 3 talks from voter-history and send encrypted shares to application server socket

 While true
-  Accept client connection with ACCEPTCLIENTCONNECTION Recieve client public key with REGINT.READ_CLIENT_PUBLIC_KEY Send 4 encrypted shares to the client and read the resulting input.
+  Accept a client connection with ACCEPTCLIENTCONNECTION Recieve client public key with REGINT.READ_CLIENT_PUBLIC_KEY Send 4 encrypted shares to the client and read the resulting input.
   Validate the voter id and talk ids against the valid list (how - need to reveal or run
      against shares?).
-  If any invalid
+  If any are invalid
     send an encrypted error response to the client else
-    insert or update new votes from client into voter-history calculate top 3 talks from voter-history and send encrypted shares to application server socket
+    insert or update the new votes from the client into the voter-history calculate top 3 talks from voter-history and send encrypted shares to application server socket
     send an encrypted success response to the client